Randula2006/University-Assignment---Student-Dashboard/Readme.md

 8. Study status should be either **FT or PT** being *Full Time* and *Part Time*.
 It doesn't matter whether it is in *uppercase* or *lowercase*
 9. Credits earned by a student cannot be a **negative value** as well as **cannot be greater than 400**.

+---

+## Errors and Error handles

+This section will cover all the errors the program will handle and what every error code means.

+-